Serenity in Every Sip – Handcrafted Nishikigoi Mug in 12oz Size

 Product Description

 The Nishikigoi—more than just a fish, it’s a living symbol of tranquility, perseverance, and grace.
-This 12oz mug, crafted from fine porcelain in Japan’s renowned Mino-yaki tradition, captures the elegance of the koi in a vivid, hand-painted motif.
-The contrast of bright white and vermilion red against a rich navy glaze evokes a quiet pond beneath a starlit sky, inviting reflection with every cup.
+This 12oz mug, crafted from fine porcelain in Japan’s renowned Mino-yaki tradition, features a vivid, hand-painted koi motif that captures the uniqueness of each sip.
+Its striking design showcases a contrast of brilliant white and vermilion red against a deep navy glaze, creating a visual delight that transforms your daily ritual into a moment of beauty.

-Perfectly sized at 12 oz / 400 cc, the mug balances beauty and function.
-Its wide handle fits comfortably in all hands, while the cylindrical body retains heat, making it ideal for both tea and coffee.
-Each mug is slightly unique due to natural kiln variations—subtle shifts in glaze, color depth, and finish that reflect the soulful unpredictability of handcrafted ceramics.
+Perfectly sized at 12 oz / 400 cc, the mug seamlessly blends beauty and function.
+Its wide handle fits comfortably in all hand sizes, and the cylindrical body retains heat well, making it ideal for both tea and coffee.
+Each mug exhibits unique characteristics due to natural kiln variations, resulting in subtle shifts in glaze, color depth, and finish that reflect the charm of handcrafted ceramics.

-Microwave- and dishwasher-safe (for reheating only), for your everyday convenience.
+Microwave- and dishwasher-safe (for reheating only), providing everyday convenience.

 Product Information